Frequently Asked Questions

 Each request is evaluated by Foundation staff.
 Foundation staff and the Foundation’s Executive Board has final authority to approve or deny any request.

-A full 90 cents of each payroll deduction dollar goes to support Employee Assistance Programs.
-The ten cents goes to support administrative items such as salary and office supplies.
-In addition, the ten cents enables Foundation staff to seek additional funding outside the Department.
-The funds raised from these efforts exceed the total amount deducted, thus making it a wise and thoughtful investment.
+A full 85 cents of each payroll deduction dollar goes to support Employee Assistance Programs.
+The fifteen cents goes to support administrative items such as salary and office supplies.

-Funds from DC payroll deduction are put into a separate account and utilized only for the Employee Assistance Program.
+Funds from FDC payroll deduction are put into a separate account and utilized only for the Employee Assistance Program.
 All expenditures are documented and receipts and authorizations are required.

 The Corrections Foundation has a finance committee and an executive committee that reviews and oversees financial procedures of the Foundation.

-In addition, the two senior officers in the Corrections Foundation – the President and Vice President – are not DC employees.
+In addition, the two senior officers in the Corrections Foundation – the President and Vice President – are not FDC employees.

 Each year an audit is performed by a Tallahassee-based accounting firm.
 The audit is performed with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.

-The result of that audit and other documents are available at http://www.correctionsfoundation.org/about/forms-and-publications/
+The result of those audits and other documents are available at http://www.correctionsfoundation.org/about/forms-and-publications.

 No. The minimum donation to be considered a member is $1 and has been since 2004.
-We have taken the step of cancelling the donation of those who contribute less than a $1 so there is no one who mistakes a donation of less than $1 as a member.
-Anyone who has paid less than $1 is not considered a member and does not qualify for benefits, including Casual Friday or the full amount of assistance in crises situations.
+We have taken the step of cancelling the donations of those who contribute less than a $1 so there is no one who mistakes a donation of less than $1 as a member.
+Anyone who has paid less than $1 is not considered a member and does not qualify for full financial assistance.

 There is no “grandfathering” or otherwise any exception to this.